dsp-jetpack/JetPack/doc/deployment_guide.md

 <div style="page-break-after: always;"></div>

 # Chapter 1 Overview
-This guide provides information necessary to deploy the Dell EMC Ready Architecture for Red Hat OpenStack platform v13.0 using an automation framework developed by Dell EMC and validated by Red Hat.
+This guide provides information necessary to deploy the Dell EMC Ready Architecture for Red Hat OpenStack platform v13.0 using an automation framework developed by Dell EMC & Validated by Redhat (JetPack v13.0)

-**Servers**

-This document describes the procedure for solution validation using Dell EMC PowerEdge R640 with the Dell EMC PowerEdge H740 disk controller and S4048T switches for networking and other possible hardware configurations.
+### General Hardware Options

+To reduce time spent on specifying hardware for an initial system, the Architecture Guide offers a full solution using validated Dell EMC PowerEdge server hardware designed to allow a wide range of configuration options, including optimized configurations for:

+* Compute nodes
+* Infrastructure nodes
+* Storage nodes

+Dell EMC recommends starting with OpenStack software using components from this Architecture Guide - Version 13 because the hardware and operations processes comprise a flexible foundation upon which to expand as your cloud deployment grows, so your investment is protected.

+As noted throughout this Architecture Guide - Version 13, Dell EMC constantly adds capabilities to expand this offering, and other hardware may be available. [please check the Architecture Guide for more details]("https://www.dellemc.com/resources/en-us/asset/technical-guides-support-information/solutions/dell_emc_ready_architecture_for_red_hat_openstack_platform_architecture_guide.pdf")

+### Servers Options

+**Dell EMC PowerEdge R640 server**

+The Dell EMC PowerEdge R640 is the ideal dual-socket, 1U platform for dense scale-out cloud computing.
+The scalable busines architecture of the Dell EMC PowerEdge R640 is designed to maximize application performance and provide the flexibility to optimize configurations based on the application and use case.
+With the Dell EMC PowerEdge R640 you can create an NVMe cache pool and use either 2.5” or 3.5” drives for data storage.
+Combined with up to 24 DIMM’s, 12 of which can be NVDIMM’s, you have the resources to create the optimum configuration to maximize application performance in only a 1U chassis.
+This can simplify and speed up deployments of Dell EMC Bundle for Red Hat OpenStack Platform.

+**Dell EMC PowerEdge R740/Dell EMC PowerEdge R740xd servers**

+The Dell EMC PowerEdge R740/Dell EMC PowerEdge R740xd delivers a perfect balance between storage scalability and performance.
+The 2U two-socket platform is ideal for software defined storage.
+The R/740/R740xd versatility is highlighted with the ability to mix any drive type to create the optimum configuration of SSD and HDD for either performance, capacity or both.

+> Note: The Dell EMC PowerEdge R740/Dell EMC PowerEdge R740xd usage for Network functions virtualization (NFV) architecture installation.
+Dell EMC PowerEdge R740 for Compute Node functionality is sufficient.

-The base validated Solution supports the Dell EMC PowerEdge R640 and Dell EMC PowerEdge R740xd Server lines
+> Note: The Dell EMC PowerEdge R740/Dell EMC PowerEdge R740xd is the platform of choice for software defined storage and is the foundation for Red Hat Ceph Storage

-> Note: Please contact your Dell EMC sales representative for Detailed parts lists.

-**Networking**
+### Networking and network services

+Network configuration is based upon using the Neutron-based options supported by the RHOSP code base, and does not rely upon third-party drivers.
+This reference configuration is based upon the Neutron networking services using the ML2 drivers for Open vSwitch with the VLAN option.

+#### Networking includes:

+* Core and layered networking capabilities
+* Network Function Virtualization (NFV)
+* 25GbE networking
+* NIC bonding
+* Redundant trunking top-of-rack (ToR) switches into core routers

+This enables the Dell EMC Ready Architecture for Red Hat OpenStack Platform to operate in a full production environment.
+Detailed designs are available through Dell EMC consulting services. [rhosp.ra.ps@emc.com](malito:rhosp.ra.ps@emc.com)

 The Dell EMC Ready Architecture for Red Hat OpenStack Platform uses the S5248-ON as the Top of Rack switches and the S3048-ON switch (S4048-ON optional) as the management switch.

+**Infrastructure layouts**

+The network consists of the following major network infrastructure layouts:

+* Core Network Infrastructure - The connectivity of aggregation switches to the core for external connectivity.
+* Data Network Infrastructure - The server NICs, top-of-rack (ToR) switches, and the aggregation switches.
+* Management Network Infrastructure - The BMC management network, consisting of iDRAC ports and the out-of-band management ports of the switches, is aggregated into a 1-rack unit (RU) S3048-ON switch in one of the three racks in the cluster.
+This 1-RU switch in turn can connect to one of the aggregation or core switches to create a separate network with a separate VLAN.

+> Note: Please contact your Dell EMC sales representative for Detailed parts lists. or contact Dell EMC Professional Services team for OpenStack using the email [rhosp.ra.ps@emc.com](malito:rhosp.ra.ps@emc.com)

+### Version 13 features

+**the following features are added in the JetPack Automation and the Ready Architecture for RedHat OpenStack:**

+* Support for the lastest release of Red Hat OpenStack Platform 13 including the latest udpates.
+* Support for latest release of RHEL 7.6 including the latest updates.
+* Support for Red Hat Ceph Storage version 3.1
+* Added support for jumbo frames.
+* Added support for UEFI on all Overcloud nodes.
+* Added support for Cumulus Network OS..
+* Added support for Dell EMC Networking S5248-ON switch.
+* Added support for 25GbE networking with Intel XXV710 network interface cards.
+* Added support for Red Hat Ceph Storage to use NVMe storage for OSD/Journal.
+* Enhancement of Huge Pages with JetPack CSP profile.
+* Enhancement of NUMA/CPU Pinning with JetPack CSP profile.
+* Support of OVS-DPDK with JetPack CSP profile.
+* Enhancement of SR-IOV with JetPack CSP profile.
+* Added support for Distributed Virtual Router, (DVR).
+* Added support for auto-generation of .ini and .properties files for use in automated deployments.*
+* Added support for VLAN aware VM.

 ## Before You Begin